-- A spatial filter is used like in the other approaches, but for each brain voxel, a different spatial filter is computed. - The measured data are directly taken into account for computing the beamformer result. - Activity is contrasted against either a reference interval, or a reference condition.
+A spatial filter is used like in the other approaches, but for each brain voxel, a different spatial filter is computed.

+The measured data are directly considered for computing the beamformer result.

+Activity is contrasted against either a reference interval, or a reference condition.